deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.0 - ??/??/2017 =
+This was one of our biggest updates to date in terms of improving existing functionality, reducing maintenance and the time it takes to implement new features in the future.

+Noticeably there are a lot of interface changes with this version as we simplified from having many meta boxes in the popup editor to a new single panel interface.

+Lastly we now have include our extendable subscription forms right in the free version.
+We currently don't provide support for mail/service providers in the free version, but have opened up our form API in the hopes that 3rd party developers will help us fill that gap.
+Don't fret though, submissions are stored in a custom table for retroactive syncing to lists or export (not yet available).

+* Feature: Subscriber forms now included without a paid extension.
+  * Provider API for easily extending forms to work with 3rd party providers.
+  * New shortcode with tons of options built in.
+  * Stores subscribers into a new custom table for import into your favorite system at a later time.
+* Feature: Front end asset overhaul, now uses cached static assets.
+  * All front end assets now combined into single js & css file.
+  * Custom styles are now saved along with all core & extension styles eliminating inline style blocks.
+  * Reduction of footprint means massively improved loading performance.
+  * Dynamic file creation allows for some awesome upcoming features.
+  * Now completely compatible with plugins like Autoptimize (Thanks Frank).
+* Feature: Support for nearly any form, including non ajax forms.
+  * Helper functions to integrate your 3rd party form plugins quickly.
+  * Show thank you popups, set cookies & close popups with a delay after success (requires code).
+  * Automatically reopen popup forms after refresh from a form submission.
+* Improvement: Lots of text, label & description changes to be more intuitive.
+* Improvement: Better 3rd party plugin support including page builders:
+  * Popup post type is now public.
+  * Better support for 3rd party shortcodes which require extra assets loaded (JS/CSS).
+* Improvement: Adding trigger now gives optional choices to create a cookie, rather than being automatic.
+* Improvement: New Popup Settings tabbed interface to help make settings more intuitive & easy to find on one screen.
+  * Now all popup settings are stored in a single meta key reducing DB clutter.
+* Improvement: New Popup Maker Settings tabbed interface to help make settings more intuitive & easy to find on one screen.
+* Improvement: New Popup preview mode.
+* Improvement: Better page builder support by changing popup post type arg for public to true.
+* Improvement: Resource reduction & optimization.
+  * Added class autoloader for core and extensions.
+  * Greatly simplified code base & internal API structures.
+  * Converted many internal APIs to use passive loading.
+  * Added internal caching.
+* Improvement: Integrated [WPJSF](https://github.com/danieliser/WP-JS-Form-Sample-Plugin) lib for easier maintenance and quicker updates of our admin forms.
+* Improvement: Various improvements to smart select fields (jQuery select2) including:
+  * Allow multiple page/post selections without reopening/searching again.
+  * Properly highlights & shows selected items after save/reload.
+  * Paginated/scroll based loading of more results over ajax.
+  * Now shows list of recent "items" immediately upon clicking the field rather than requiring search.
+* Improvement: Admin asset handling
+  * Modularized admin assets for easier debugging & maintenance.
+* Improvement: Popup Trigger shortcode can now use custom popup IDs.
+* Improvement: Added new batch processing system for upgrades and other processes.
+* Improvement: Removed a lot of old code.
+* Improvement: Rebuilt Shortcode UI that should be more reliable.
+* Improvement: Addressed most all PHP 7 notices.
+* Improvement: iOS scrolling issue fixes.
+* Improvement: Added support for KingComposer.
+* Tweak: Support for subdirectory sites having their own sitewide cookies.
+* Fix: Incorrect BuddyPress condition labels
+* Fix: Bug when WPML isn't yet available.

+= v1.6.7 - ?? =
+* Fix: Typo in JS event name prevented forceFocus for popups.
+* Fix: JS errors when Marionette JS library on page without Ninja Forms.
+* Fix: WPML missing variable errors.

+= v1.6.6 - 07/29/2017 =
+* Fix: Bug with closing forms using newest version of Gravity Forms.

+= v1.6.5 - 07/16/2017 =
+* Tweak: Added new popup class for theme names.
+Thanks @bluantinoo.
+* Fix: Bug in menu popups save and render functionality not working correctly.
+* Fix: Finally found issue where randomly assets tab checkboxes wouldn't uncheck & save properly.
+* Fix: Sanitized active tab key against whitelist.
+* Fix: Errors in w3c validation scans from form meta fields.
+* Fix: Settings asset label mismatch.

+= v1.6.4 - 07/07/2017 =
+* Imporvement: Reworked all form integrations to be as DRY as possible making it more reliable.
+* Tweak: Added sanity check in case previous filter mucks up the $item object variable in menu item filters causing warnings.
+* Tweak: Disabled the open count & sorting when Popup Analytics is activated.
+* Tweak: Added NF datepicker CSS fix.
+* Tweak: Added media type to head styles to force optimization plugins to keep them in order.
+* Tweak: Reverted to older method of click trigger assignment to better work with multiple popups on one trigger with conditions.
+* Fix: Bug caused by use of a function some users host blocked.
+* Fix: Bug caused by debug mode being enabled with a form success cookie.
+* Fix: Bug when Gravity Form was not in popup but triggered a thank you popup.
+* Fix: Bug with GForms closing popup after submission.
+* Fix: Bug where CF7 Forms with required fields trigger popup to close without being filled properly.

+= v1.6.3 - 05/19/2017 =
+* Fix: Removed 3rd parameter from number_format as it only accepts 1, 2 or 4 arguments, not 3 per php.net documentation.

+= v1.6.2 - 05/18/2017 =
+* Fix: Bug caused by rounding to whole numbers in opacity values.

+= v1.6.1 - 05/17/2017 =
+* Improvement: Major improvements to the Shortcode UI (builder & in editor previews).
+Now supports true live rendering of PM shortcodes.
+This will be most apparent in upcoming extension updates.
+* Fix: Forced decimal formatting in CSS output functions in case of locale changes to formatting.
+Fix thanks to @timhavinga

+= v1.6.0 - 04/26/2017 =
+* Feature: Added Gravity Forms direct integrations.
+  * Close popup with delay when Gravity Form is submitted.
+  * Trigger a thank you popup when Gravity Form is submitted.
+  * Set cookies easily when the Gravity Form is in a popup.
+* Feature: Added Contact Form 7 (CF7) direct integrations.
+  * Close popup with delay when contact form 7 is submitted.
+  * Trigger a thank you popup when contact form 7 is submitted.
+  * Set cookies easily when the CF7 form is in a popup.
+  * Forced CF7 assets to load when used in a popup on the off chance they don't automatically.
+* Tweak: Increased action priority for condition registration in case plugins register post types late, such as PODs.
+* Tweak: Moved popup theme styles to a very late position in the head to prevent them from being overwritten when minifying CSS.
+* Fix: Bug where you couldn't enter values higher than the rangeslider max.
+* Fix: JS error when creating a cookie before a trigger exists.

 = v1.5.8 - 04/04/2017 =
 * Fix: Error when extensions were active due to null values for checkboxes.